w3c/AB-public/position-statements/furthering-human-rights/human-rights.md

 <section id="sotd">

-This document summarizes the Advisory Board’s current thinking, as of <time datetime=2026-07-28>28 July 2026</time>.
+This document summarizes the Advisory Board’s current thinking, as of <time datetime=2026-08-04>4 August 2026</time>.

 </section>